ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    a.
 Background.
 Common processing of biochemical assays to compute key characteristics of enzymes
    b.
 Use cases

-      a.)
-UC1: Writing formulas - limited expressive power of expressions and the vendor supplied spreadsheet functions b.)
-UC2: Code reuse - impossible in existing spreadsheets
+      a.) *Expressivity*: limited ability specify calculations as expressions b.) *Reuse*: Cannot reuse (robustly) formulas in other spreadsheets or in software systems

 .. figure:: ExcelMultiTable.png